Itchy Skin – Skin Itching

 However, many people experience mild symptoms of it as they grow older or when they are tired.

 The following symptoms may occur to some extent in people with this form of Blood deficiency.
-(Blood is a really important concept in Chinese medicine and it forms the basis for who you are, so you might wish to read that page first – Blood.)
+(Blood is a really important concept in Chinese medicine and it forms the basis for who you are, so you might also wish to read that page – Blood.)

 Going back to Liver Blood deficiency symptoms, you might notice just one or two of them if you have the condition mildly: more as it progresses.